sebdalgarno/blog/content/post/git-alias.md

 git push
 ```

-A better way to do this is to set up a git alias.
+To save having to type (and remember) all of this, we can set up a git alias.
 In the terminal, type
 ```
 git config --global alias.coa "!git add -A && git commit -m"
 ```
-This sets up an alias - coa - for staging and committing all files.
-We can also set up an alias - p - for pushing like this:
+The alias 'coa' can now be used for staging and committing all files.
+We can also set up an alias - p - for pushing

 ```
 git config --global alias.p "push"